Revision: Aug / 06:

 WAIT TILL YOU SEE THE MANUAL WELD REPAIRS.

 It's ironic that on the one hand we have the major auto / truck companies providing a logical mandate which insists that arc welds on cars and trucks will only be made by robots.
-On the other hand, the majority of the companies that use robots will daily allow "unqualified" robot operators, programmers or maintenance personnel to daily make "unqualified" robot weld parameter changes to "unqualified" robot welded components.
+Its not dawned on these companies that people who program robots need process control expertise.
+For more than two decades the majority of the companies that use robots will daily allow "unqualified" robot operators, programmers or maintenance personnel to daily make "unqualified" robot weld parameter changes to "unqualified" robot welded components.
 And then of course they will allow "unqualified" manual welders to make the "unqualified" manual weld repairs.

 Ford Manufacturing Management Issues: